nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

 ##

-08. Single and double quoting suppresses the special meaning of metacharacters and treats them literally.
+08. Single and double quoting suppresses the special meaning of meta-characters and treats them literally.
 Double quoting is preferred when shell variable evaluation or command substitution is desired within the quoted string.

 ##